metropolregion-rhein-neckar/tivigi/README.md

 - A text editor suitable for programming.
 We recommend Visual Studio code for its great TypeScript and general web dev support.
 - Of course, a modern web browser.
 We recomend Mozilla Firefox, Microsoft Edge, Google Chrome or derived products.

 You can find instructions for how to install these tools on the web.
-For Ubuntu 20.04, it's
+On Ubuntu 20.04, you can install *git* and *Node.js* with the following terminal command:

 ```sudo apt install git nodejs```.